newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 .. note::

-    The word **testing** in above line refers to the state of the release of RabbitMQ, not any particular Debian distribution.
+    The word **testing** in the above line refers to the state of the release of RabbitMQ, not any particular Debian distribution.
 You can use it with Debian stable, testing or unstable, as well as with Ubuntu.
-In the future they will have a stable release too.
+In the future there will be a stable release of RabbitMQ in the repository.

 2. (optional) To avoid warnings about unsigned packages, add RabbitMQ's public key to your trusted key list using apt-key(8)